 Introduction

 The accumulation of CO2 in the atmosphere increases greenhouse forcing and contributes to global warming.
-Because it is likely that fossil fuels will continue to be a vital component of energy resource in the next several decades, the emitted CO2 has to be dealt with in some way.
+Because it is likely that fossil fuels will continue to be a vital component of energy resources in the next several decades, the emitted CO2 has to be dealt with in some way.
 Geological carbon storage is one of the primary options to reduce CO2 emission during the extended transition to carbon neutral energy sources.
 Geological formations, especially deep saline aquifers are promising for carbon storage due to their large potential storage capacity and geographic extent.
 The success of this option will be measured by the storage duration and the risk for leakage.
 Effective CO2 storage requires that ≥99% of injected CO2 be retained in the subsurface for >1000 years (Intergovernmental Panel on Climate Change, 2005).

-There are four so-called trapping mechanisms that contribute to retention of CO2 in the subsurface during geological carbon sequestration (Intergovernmental Panel on Climate Change, 2005): (1) structural trapping, in which CO2 is trapped as a single supercritical phase according to the structural lithology of the storage zone, (2) capillary trapping, where CO2 is retained as small (≤1mm) bubbles in pore space due to the fact that CO2 generally does not wet mineral surfaces whereas saline brine does, (3) dissolution trapping, which refers to CO2 that becomes dissolved in the ambient liquid phase (brine), and (4) chemical trapping, which is CO2 that has been incorporated into minerals due to chemical precipitation.
-Chemical trapping is considered to be the most secure form of CO2 storage, but is also slow to develop because it follows the slow release of cations like Fe, Mg and Ca by dissolution of silicate and oxide minerals in the rocks.
+There are four so-called trapping mechanisms that contribute to retention of CO2 in the subsurface during geological carbon sequestration (Intergovernmental Panel on Climate Change, 2005): (1) structural trapping, in which CO2 is trapped as a single supercritical phase according to the structural lithology of the storage zone, (2) capillary trapping, where CO2 is retained as small (≤1mm) bubbles in pore space due to the fact that CO2 generally does not wet mineral surfaces whereas saline brine does, (3) dissolution trapping, which refers to CO2 that becomes dissolved in the ambient liquid phase (brine), and (4) mineral trapping, which is CO2 that has been incorporated into minerals due to chemical precipitation.
+Mineral trapping is considered to be the most secure form of CO2 storage, but is also slow to develop because it follows the slow release of cations like Fe, Mg and Ca by dissolution of silicate and oxide minerals in the rocks.
 The most likely candidate storage formations for CO2 sequestration are sedimentary rocks with relatively high porosity and permeability, such as sandstones.
 The lithologies with the highest porosity and permeability usually are rich in quartz (SiO2) with some feldspar, and do not contain an abundance of silicate minerals that contain divalent cations that can combine with CO2 to form carbonate minerals (CaCO3, MgCO3, FeCO3).
-For sequestration in these types of rocks, modeling studies have shown that only a few percent of injected CO2 is chemically trapped even after 1000 to 10000 years has elapsed from the time of injection (Audigane et al., 2007).
+For sequestration in these types of rocks, modeling studies have shown that only a few percent of injected CO2 is trapped in minerals even after 1000 to 10000 years has elapsed from the time of injection (Audigane et al., 2007).

-Dissolution of CO2 into the brine and subsequent formation of carbonic acid is the first step in the chemical trapping mechanism.
+Dissolution of CO2 into the brine and subsequent formation of carbonic acid is the first step in the mineral trapping mechanism.
 Carbon dioxide dissolves slightly in water to form carbonic acid, which in turn can slowly dissolve silicate minerals.
 Under appropriate conditions, the divalent cations released by silicate mineral dissolution can combine with dissolved carbonate ions to form stable carbonate minerals.
 This mechanism, however, requires host rocks with a high acid neutralization potential (Baines and Worden, 2004).
 Rocks rich in calcium, magnesium, and iron silicate minerals can neutralize acids by providing Ca2+, Mg2+, Fe2+ that can form stable carbonate phases in the presence of CO2 (Gunter et al., 2000).

-Igneous rocks, especially mafic and ultramafic rocks, are rich in magnesium, iron, and calcium silicate minerals, and could theoretically provide a high potential of geochemical trapping by mineral carbonation (Kelemen and Matter, 2008).
+Igneous rocks, especially mafic and ultramafic rocks, are rich in magnesium, iron, and calcium silicate minerals, and could theoretically provide a high potential of mineral trapping by mineral carbonation (Kelemen and Matter, 2008).
 However, plutonic igneous (and metamorphic) rocks have negligible matrix permeability and porosity.
 The permeability in such rocks is determined primarily by the presence, type and orientation of fractures.
-Thus igneous and metamorphic rock bodies are normally unpromising hosts for subsurface disposal or sequestration of CO2, despite the apparently favorable rates of chemical reactions.
+Thus intrusive igneous and metamorphic rock bodies are normally unpromising hosts for subsurface disposal or sequestration of CO2, despite the apparently favorable rates of chemical reactions.